Katie Brooks Biello

 BA

 Lance is a sex worker rights advocate and project coordinator on the PrEPare for Work and Project IMPACT studies.
 A graduate of Columbia University, where he wrote his thesis on peer-led outreach for male sex workers, he worked previously as a research and advocacy intern with the Sex Workers Project of the Urban Justice Center.
 He has organized expert panels on the decriminalization and destigmatization of sex work, and worked as a project advisor at the prison abolitionist organization Black and Pink, where he helped build a healthcare toolkit for current and former sex workers.
-He is also pursuing his MPH at Brown University School of Public Health as a Health Equity Scholar.
+He is also pursuing his MPH, with a concentration in public health law and policy, at Brown University School of Public Health as a Health Equity Scholar.

 Jonathan Rascon